Salma Hassaballa 's awarded book (The Case) discusses religions' credibility & she produced two documentaries about the belief in God.

 Dawkins' Argument Against the Existence of God

 Richard Dawkins, a prominent critic of creationism , claims that God’s existence is merely impossible.
-He explained a reason that drove him to such conclusion in his famous book, The God Delusion, by saying the following:
+He explained a reason that drove him to such a conclusion in his famous book, The God Delusion, by saying the following:

 “Any creative intelligence, of sufficient complexity to design anything, comes into existence only as the end product of an extended process of gradual evolution.
 Creative intelligence, being evolved, necessarily arrives late in the universe, and therefore cannot be responsible for designing it.
 God, in the sense defined, is a delusion; and, as later chapters will show, a pernicious delusion.”

-In other words, Dawkins assumes that if God exists then He has to be a very complex entity and according to His complexity, He has to be an end product of an evolution; therefore, He has to arrive late in the universe.
+In other words, Dawkins assumes that if God exists, then He has to be a very complex entity and according to His complexity, He has to be an end product of an evolution; therefore, He has to arrive late in the universe.
 Thus He cannot be the initiator or the creator of the universe.
-According to Dawkins, this argument is enough proof for the absence of God.
+According to Dawkins, this argument is enough proof of the absence of God.

 As we see, one can easily recognize the flaws of Dawkins' argument and conclusion.
 He assumed that our universe started simple and then got more complicated through the gradual process of evolution.
 However, I see that this rule applies to man’s own invention.
 Everything man creates starts off simple, but with further research, investigations, and effort, it develops and matures.
 But this does not apply to God’s creations, for everything God created is very complex even if it appears simple.
 A tiny leaf is complex with its photosynthesis; the bacteria cell is very complex in design and function.
 Any living being that comes to life is complex.
 What makes living beings alive is rather complex and indefinable.
 Dawkins also overlooked the fact that evolutionary theory has not been confirmed yet; as the theory is still lacking some data like the missing links between generations.
-Moreover, equation(s) that should derive some important missing information, like the rate of mutation, are also unavailable.
+Moreover, equations that should derive some important missing information, like the rate of mutation, are also unavailable.

 There is another major flaw in Dawkins' argument which is, according to him, if God exists, He has to arrive late in the universe by gradual evolution!
 If that is so, then Dawkins assumes that God is subject to the rules of evolution!
 However, if we assume that evolution is real, then it will be a principle created by God, which He applied to His creation.
 Believing that God is subject to a rule He made is like expecting a TV manufacturer to behave according to the rules he applied on what he manufactured, that is to say, he should move by remote control!